kaushal2m2/tomatoclassify/README.md

 ### Note

 In training, there is also train.py which uses a dataset of potatoes, which has 3 classes, and was trained in a similar model.
 That model achieved about 96% accuracy, but the only reason I did it was as a trial run for this project, so that model is not saved anywhere or used anywhere.
 It just exists for some valuable comments.

+## Architecture

+The model is saved in model/{model_version}.
+This model is served using flask to localhost port 5000, which makes the model available to the frontend.